ENTREPRENEURS COMPETE TO TAKE WORLD STAGE AT NIGERIAN ENTERPRENEURSHIP WORLD CUP REGIONAL FINAL

 The top three competitors were:

-The three winning startups received US$500,000 in services and investment.
+The three winning startups received access to the GSVLabs Passport worth US$500,000 in services.
 Traders of Africa will compete in the EWC global final at the Misk Global Forum annual gathering in Riyadh, Saudi Arabia, in November.

 The jury for the competition was composed of the following regional business leaders: